tomcolby/Exploring-the-Seven-Domains-of-a-Typical-IT-Infrastructure/README.md

 # Exploring-the-Seven-Domains-of-a-Typical-IT-Infrastructure

 ## Objective
-In this lab, I will explore the seven domains within the context of a virtual lab environment.
+I will explore the seven domains within a virtual lab environment in this lab.
 Along the way, I will review several foundational IT concepts, including operating systems, server roles, and network connectivity.

 ### Skills Learned
 - Identify and navigate the seven domains of a typical IT infrastructure.
 - Use common command-line utilities to gather relevant system information.
-- Use PuTTY to remotely connect to network devices.
+- Use PuTTY to connect to network devices remotely.
 - Identify common network devices, including switches, routers, and firewalls.
 - Identify common server roles, including domain controllers, web servers, and file servers.